AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 -   Select the element name on the breadcrumb to select the content of the element and right-click on the selected content to bring up the context menu.

--   Enable Tags view, click on the opening tag of any element and then right-click on the selected content to bring up the context menu.
+-   Enable Tags view, select the opening tag of any element and then right-click on the selected content to bring up the context menu.

 -   You can access the Rename Element dialog by invoking the Options menu of an element in the Outline panel.